leslieDLcy/stoexsim/README.md

 # stoexsim

-A stochastic implementation of EXSIM
+A stochastic implementation of the finite fault model in generating ground motions.

 ## Introduction